-By now, you have likely received a notification from a website about a data breach.
+By now, you have likely received a notification from a website you frequent about a data breach.
 The warning that was sent to you states that your credentials have been compromised.
 Or, you have heard about a big breach at for example, LinkedIn, Adobe, Ashley Madison or LifeLabs.
 How about an unusual message through Facebook Messenger from a “friend”?
 That friend eventually lets you know that their account was hacked — is this you?
 Well, someone got their credentials and used them.
 The thief who stole that information is attempting to access other accounts which can be done quickly with automated tools.

 Employees reuse a password an average of 13 times.
 Canadians reuse their password an average of 15 times.

 Benefits of a password manager

 The key problem with passwords is twofold.
 Firstly, we can no longer keep track of all of the various passwords we have.
 For most of us, we have a long and constantly growing list.
 Some people solve this problem by using the same password everywhere, but this is a highly insecure practice.
 This is the second problem: password reuse.
 Since we all have dozens, or unbelievably, hundreds of usernames and passwords we re-use them for multiple accounts because it is easier than trying to remember them.
 The irony is, that to remember a password, indicates that the password is not complex enough.
 This can be very damaging if someone gets a hold of your bank account or email password.

 The solution to both problems (password reuse and weak passwords) is to use a password manager.
 There are many different tools available and in this video demo, COO Jesse Smith is going to show you how to get started with a wonderful tool called LastPass.